 This book wasn’t written with profit in mind.
 Any signs of appreciation are still welcome, be they postcards, e-mails, or donations.

 To donate, please use the “Donate” button below.
 Payment will go through PayPal.
 PayPal is reliable.
 Your information will be safe.

-I set the default donation to 3 Euros.
+I set the default donation to 3.50 US dollars.
 Change it to whatever you want.
 It doesn’t cost me a thing when you download a copy.
-Just keep in mind that the minimum processing fee is about half a Euro, and it will be deducted from the amount you choose.
+Just keep in mind that the minimum processing fee is about half a dollar, and it will be deducted from the amount you choose.